hindutva/hindutva.github.io/content/paganology/mediterranian/philosophy/platonism/_index.md

 ### Nature of Gods and myths
 See [sallustius](../sallustius/).

+### Humans and henads
+- "Each God, though She contains the entire universe, is ontologically speaking absolutely simple (haplos), because She has no properties from another source." - EB
+- "It is by no means certain that there is a supra-essential "core" to our individuality that would place us on the same footing as the Gods.
+Platonists speak of a "flower" of our total self, on the one hand, and of how we are individuated by divine action, on the other." - EB

 ## Being
 - The principle of Being answers the question "what", while the principle of Unity/ To Hen answers the question "who".